Research scholarships - EU students (non-UK)

 Scholarship information for non-UK EU postgraduate research students.

 The scheme is highly competitive.
 Candidates are ranked at School level, and selected at College level, on the basis of their scholarship application and the two references submitted with their PhD application.
 Candidates apply to the Scholarships Office.

 National Funding Competitions

 National funding competitions are an excellent source of funding for non-UK students, and you are very strongly encouraged to apply to any such schemes for which you are eligible.
-(Research Council scholarships are the main corresponding scheme for UK students.)
 Often the success rate is greater than for any source of funding we can provide, and in some cases stipend levels are more generous.

-Each year, the School receives a Doctoral Training Account (DTA) from EPSRC which is used to support PhD students.
+Each year, the School receives a Doctoral Training Partnership (DTP) grant from EPSRC which is used to support PhD students.